 - Clean and comfortable beds in single or shared bedrooms with adequate furniture and storage for the students’ private belongings

-- Adequate provision of nourishing 3 meals per day
+- Adequate provision 3 meals per day

 - Adult supervision overnight